 For ambitious students, Erasmus University Rotterdam offers honours programmes.
 Innovative solutions for sustainability challenges are created from multiple angles in these interdisciplinary programmes.

 Grand challenges – it is more than evident that the next generation, YOUR generation, will be faced with unprecedented challenges.
 How to feed 9 billion people in 2050, on a planet that is heavily pressured by climate change, lack of natural resources, acidified oceans, and shortage of food and fresh water (to name a few).
 And it is also evident that the current system, with its focus on growth no matter what, has caused a number of these problems.
 It’s time for a systems change.

 EUR traditionally is THE University for Future Leaders in business and (public & private) management.
 Those leaders need, in this era, to be trained in a systemic and holistic way and to be fully aware of the challenges facing us and capable of handling them.

 These challenges can only be faced, solved or at least dealt with, by creative and holistic thinking.
 This requires individuals with courage, optimism and a strong belief in a better future.
 Will you be such an individual?

-Students who are admitted to this track will embark on a fascinating and exploratory journey, with some of the world’s frontrunners in sustainable thinking (all of them happen to work at Erasmus University).
+Students who are admitted to this track in the Erasmus Honours Programme will embark on a fascinating and exploratory journey, with some of the world’s frontrunners in sustainable thinking (all of them happen to work at Erasmus University).

 What is sustainability?
 Why should it matter to you?
 Answering these questions will generate more questions.
 In this honours course, which is open to all students, the concept of sustainability will be presented and discussed from several perspectives.
 Students will gain insights into the triple bottom line approach to sustainability and examine the different aspects and challenges it encompasses for contemporary societies and individuals.
 This approach allows students to explore three aspects of sustainability: social, environmental and economic dimensions.